What Is Collagen?

 What is collagen, what is it made up of and what is it good for?
 If these are questions you have asked yourself, read on to discover the answers below…

 What Is Collagen Made Of?

 Collagen is the largest and most abundant structural protein in the human body constituting 70% of our dry-mass skin content.
-It's the ground substance, the structural material in the human body is collagen.
-Collagen is secreted by a variety of different cells, but primarily by connective tissue cells - so it has a huge impact on overall body health.
+It's the ground substance, and comprises most of the structural material in the human body.
+This is because although collagen is produced by lots of different cells, it is predominantly found in the connective tissue cells - so it has a huge impact on overall body health.

-Collagen is most commonly found in the skin, bones and connective tissue within the body, providing structural support, strength and a degree of elasticity (in combination with elastin).
+In particular, collagen forms and effects our skin, bones, and connective tissues.
+It is essential in providing structural support, strength and, in conjunction with elastin, supporting a good level of elasticity.
 In particular, collagen can be found in the extracellular matrix - an intricate network of macromolecules that determine the physical properties of body tissues.

 What Is Collagen Good For?

 Collagen is a very important component and the depletion of it can cause deterioration of our skin and connective tissues.
 When we are young our collagen levels are at their highest.
 This is why our children have smooth skin and shiny hair.
 When collagen becomes weaker and less substantial it begins to sag often showing as crows feet or turkey neck, doctors call this Ptosis.
 This is due to collagen depletion.
 Unfortunately, research shows that collagen levels begin to deplete from the age of 25.
 By the time we get to 40, we will have lost around a third of our collagen, which can cause our skin to wrinkle, line and sag.